isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 # Teachers

-Full of apprehension, Esther prepares to attend school in Rubtsovsk for the first time.
-Esther worries because she doesn’t know anyone, she doesn’t speak Russian very well, and of course - she is a “capitalist” and “deportee” (p.
+As Esther prepares to attend school in Rubtsovsk for the first time, she worries because she doesn’t know anyone, she doesn’t speak Russian very well, and of course - she is a “capitalist” and “deportee” (p.
 95).
 When Esther and her mother arrive at the school, the school principal meets them first.
 Esther allows herself to feel reassured by the woman: